-If you have any concerns about mosquito bites you have received, contact your doctor immediately and this article, in no way, should be used to self-diagnose any illness.
+In this blog post, we’ll take a look at recent West Nile reportings and the most common questions about West Nile Virus such as ‘What is it?’, ‘How dangerous is it?’, and ‘What are the symptoms?’.
+If you have any concerns about mosquito bites you have received, contact your doctor immediately.
+This article, in no way, should be used to self-diagnose any illness.

 How does West Nile spread?

+So with all these stats, you may be wondering, “How is this virus spreading?”
 There is one major vector of the spread of West Nile – mosquitoes.
-The way that works is a little complicated.
-The virus does not start with the mosquito, but from some other animal that the mosquito has bitten.
+Surprisingly, the virus does not actually start with the mosquito but comes from some other animal that the mosquito has bitten.
 For example, West Nile is most often found in birds.
 If a mosquito were to consume blood from an infected bird, the virus would then be in the mosquito’s system.
-When the mosquito them bit a human, it could transmit the virus to the human when it deposits the fluid used to feed.
+When the mosquito bites a human, it could transmit the virus to the human when it deposits the fluid used to feed.

-Once a person has been infected by the West Nile virus, there is a slight possibility of transmitting it to someone else, but it very difficult.
+Once a person has been infected by the West Nile virus, there is a slight possibility of transmitting it to someone else, but it is very difficult.
 Most of the human-to-human transmission would be in a laboratory setting, such as handling blood that contains the virus.
-Blood transfusions, breast feeding, organ transplants or from mother to fetus are all ways the virus can be transmitted from human-to-human.
+Blood transfusions, breastfeeding, organ transplants, or from mother to fetus are all ways the virus can be transmitted from human to human.